bryanliujiang/SHF-Cardea-Parser/manual.md

 **Notes:**

-this program will automatically append the ".csv" extension to the name.
+This program will automatically append the ".csv" extension to the name.

 <br>